 Listed here are most of the major microfilm and microfiche collections at the UTSA Libraries.
 This list is not necessarily complete.
 Check UTSA Library Quick Search Catalog, for information on a specific collection or for complete holdings.
 Some collections have individual holdings in our Catalog.
 Other collections rely on print or online finding aids.
 Occasionally the title lists are at the beginning of the reels.

-The John Peace Library at the Main Campus has a new ST View Scan III from STimaging located on the 2nd Floor behind the Front Desk.
+The John Peace Library at the Main Campus has a ST View Scan III from STimaging located on the 2nd Floor.
 More details from STimaging.
 Quick instructions available next to the scanner.

 Downtown Library has Scan Pro 2000 microform reader/scanner which handles both microfilm and microfiche.
 The units include a fast, high resolution optical zoom lens.
 The unit can magnify and scan in various formats including PDF, JPEG and TIFF.